Elasticsearch - OpenTelemetry Collector

 | count

-Metrics query from the JVM Memory Used (MB) panel.
+This is a sample metrics query from the JVM Memory Used (MB) panel.

 deployment.environment=* metric=jvm.memory.heap.used db.cluster.name=* db.node.name=* | sum by db.cluster.name, db.node.name

-Viewing Elasticsearch Dashboards
+Viewing Elasticsearch dashboards

 Overview